nevanscott/nevanscott.github.io/_posts/notated/2013-07-11-a-new-attempt.md

 ---
 title: A New Attempt
+teaser: I'll write and publish when the mood strikes, and about whatever.
 ---

 <p>I haven’t done anything remotely close to blogging in years, and truth be told, I’m pretty sure it’s because I always want to blog but am just bad at it.</p>